TIRANA, August 8

 Agimi Residential buildings in Tirana

-Over 600 inmates worked for two years for the construction of Agimi Palaces, former bloc area.
+Over 600 inmates worked for two years for the construction of Agimi Palaces, in the former bloc area.

 Juba canal in Durres